CS5520FeinbergFall2023/group-project-group-5/README.md

 - public Image combineChannels(Channel[] channels, Image[] images) throws IllegalArgumentException
     - Combine greyscale images each representing one channel to one multicolor image by first splitting the greyscale images and get single channel images, than add them all using Arrays.stream(splits).reduce(Image::addition) .

-- public Image sharpen(Image image) throws IllegalArgumentException
+- public Image sharpen(Image image, float percentage, Axis splitAxis) throws IllegalArgumentException
-    - Sharpen an image with image.filtering(sharpen), where sharpen matrix is
+    - Split the image with the given percentage and axis, and sharpen the first image with image.filtering(sharpen), where sharpen matrix is
     ```
     {
         {-0.125f, -0.125f, -0.125f, -0.125f, -0.125f},